jbcoe/value_types/DRAFT.md

 class polymorphic;
 ```

-We opt not to provide an additional template argument to maintain consistency
+However, we opt not to do this to maintain consistency with other standard
-with other standard library types.
-Both `std::function`. and `std::string` leave
+library types.
+Both `std::function` and `std::string` leave the buffer size as
-the buffer size as an implmentation detail.
-Adding an additional template
+an implementation detail.
+Including an additional template argument in a later
-argument in a later revision of the standard would be a breaking change.
-With
+revision of the standard would be a breaking change.
+With usage experience,
-usage experience, implementers will be able to determine if a small buffer
+implementers will be able to determine if a small buffer optimisation is
-optimisation is worthwhile and what the optimal buffer size might be.
+worthwhile and what the optimal buffer size might be.

 A small buffer optimisation makes little sense for `indirect` as the sensible
 size of the buffer would be dictated by the size of the stored object.
 This